 This course introduces the concept of tourist experience as an individual and socio-cultural process by relying on the case of Rovaniemi and its Christmas brand.
 The theoretical part of the course offers insights into the experience economy and Christmas as an organizational phenomenon.
 In addition to lectures, the course follows a case study approach to identify and evaluate the relationship between the Rovaniemi Christmas brand values and the service offered by local tourism companies.
 Particular attention will be given to the role of storytelling, gastronomy and Arctic nature in the creation of Christmas experiences.
 The course is based on a balanced combination of lectures, business cases and workshops.

 Why experience economy?
 One of the fastest growing sectors of the global economy is related to the production and consumption of experiences.
 This is particularly relevant in tourism and hospitality.
-Today’s travelers are not just buying services, but they have become experience producers and consumers.
+Today’s travellers are not just buying services but they have become experience producers and consumers.
 This new demand for meaningful experiences requires tourism companies and destinations to develop a distinct value-added provision for their services.
-This is a task that requires managers who have the ability to identify and manage elements that influence the experiences of travelers.
+This is a task that requires managers who have the ability to identify and manage elements that influence the experiences of travellers.

 Credits: 5 ECTS

 Lectures, course literature and blended learning elements (blogging) as well as visits to tourism companies.
 Small group assignments in class and at home are designed to make connections between theoretical concepts and the case studies.

 By drawing upon the case of Christmas, participants will develop knowledge and skills necessary for supporting the creation of tourism experiences.
 Upon successful completion of the Christmas Experience Academy the student should be able to: